-E.C.
-48980; B.P.
+B.P.
 5141.31; A.R.
-5141.31
+5141.31 H. & S.C.
+120325-120375; SB 276 and SB 714

 To be admitted to school, children must be fully immunized in accordance with the law.
+Certain immunizations are required to attend public elementary and secondary schools, childcare centers, and developmental centers.
+Schools, and pre-kindergarten facilities are required to enforce immunization requirements, maintain immunization records of all children enrolled, and submit reports.
 Children shall be excluded from school or exempted from immunization requirements only as allowed by law.

 California law SB277 no longer allows for a personal beliefs exemption including religious belief exemptions as of July 2016.
 Any students entering school for the first time in California after July1, 2016 will need to be fully immunized or have a medical exemption from a California doctor.
-The only exemption now accepted is a Medical Exemption written by a California doctor for students for whom immunizations are not medically indicated.
-The exemption statement should include the vaccine(s) the child is unable to receive, the medical reason and whether it is permanent or temporary.
-If it is temporary, the date the exemption ends should also be included.
-Medical waivers need to be updated annually.
+The only exemption now accepted is a Medical Exemption written by a California doctor for students through CAIR-ME beginning January 1, 2021.
+Any medical exemptions issued in CAIR-ME shall expire when the student enrolls in the next grade span, or the medical exemption issued was temporary and has an expiration date.